-This building, built around 118 A.D., was originally a temple dedicated to the Roman gods.
-The coexistence of pagan customs and the religion inherited from Hellenistic culture with the growing Catholic cult led the first Christians in the 7th century to transform the Pantheon in Rome into the Basilica of St. Mary and the Martyrs, also known as Santa Maria Rotonda.
+This building, built around 118 AD, was originally a temple dedicated to the Roman gods as a whole.
+The coexistence of pagan customs and the religion inherited from the Hellenistic culture with the growing Catholic cult led the first Christians to transform the Pantheon of Rome into the Basilica of Santa Maria and the Martyrs, also known as Santa Maria Rotonda, in the 7th century.

 The Pantheon is the best preserved building of Ancient Rome, and architecturally it is a marvel.
 The building was built with the idea of uniting the human being with the divinity and the emperor, and hence the proportions and structure of the Pantheon: a circular room that forms a perfect sphere with the dome, whose zenith opens an oculus that serves as the Sun.

-Many city tours of Rome pass through the Pantheon and then continue the itinerary to other major monuments in the city, an experience I highly recommend if you want to get to know the Eternal City in depth.
+Many tours of the city of Rome pass through the Pantheon and then continue the itinerary to other major monuments of the city, an experience that I recommend if you want to know the Eternal City in depth.